gulnaz-bakinova/ai-lms-hr-onboarding-platform-lovable-gemini/README.md

 - Bilingual support: Russian or Kazakh — AI detects language and responds in kind
 - Up to 3 attempts per exam; 24h cooldown after 3 failed attempts
 - Recipe exams use interactive ingredient-selection format; AI checks correctness and tracks top-5 weakest drinks per student
-- Full answer + feedback history saved — visible to both student and admin
+- The full history of the intern's answers and AI feedback is saved — visible to both the intern and the administrator

 ### 👤 AI Candidate Portrait (Gemini)
-- Candidates complete a 25-question values test
+- Candidates complete a 25-question test
 - Gemini generates a full psychometric report:
   - Archetype (Operator / Master / Mentor / Architect)
   - Psychometrics across 10 scales